JanTristanH/coc_cwl/README.md

 - put the desired clantag and your api Key along with the mariadb configuration in the .env file
 - run `npm start`
 - see the results in mariadb with a query or tool like matabase

+feature: have a cache to which ended war was already saved (dont throw them at maria)

+CLAN_TAG

+DB_HOST
+DB_USER
+DB_PASSWORD
+DB_PORT